joaorb64/joaorb64.github.io/_posts/2021-04-07-seeding-sa-swt.md

 ![PING SA]({{image_path}}/ping-sa.png)
 ![PING EU]({{image_path}}/ping-eu.png)

 PING between different regions in South America, then Europe.
-Notice how PING from one extreme to other in Europe is still lower than most routes in South America.
+Notice how PING from one extreme to another in Europe is still lower than most routes in South America.
 Source: [WonderNetwork](https://wondernetwork.com/pings).
 {: .image-subtitle }

 ## Seeding strategy